Pirate-Hunter-Zoro/Novel-Writer/knowledge_db/rwby_characters.md

 * **Key Relationships:** Flynt Coal (teammate), Team FNKI.
 * **Brief Arc Summary (up to Ever After):** A student from Atlas Academy, member of Team FNKI.
 Fought against Yang Xiao Long and Weiss Schnee in the Vytal Festival tournament.
 Later participated in the defense of Atlas.

-## Whitley Schnee
-* **Appearance:** Pale white hair, often seen in formal, high-collared attire.
-* **Weapon:** None (not a fighter).
-* **Semblance:** Unknown / Not revealed.
-* **Abilities:** Intelligent, cunning, manipulative, skilled in business and social maneuvering.
-* **Personality:** Initially appears polite and charming, but is manipulative, condescending, and eager to gain control of the Schnee Dust Company.
-Resents his sisters.
-* **Quirks/Mannerisms:** Often has a faint, superior smirk, speaks in a smooth, calculated manner, keeps his hands clasped or behind his back.
-* **Key Relationships:** Jacques Schnee (father), Weiss Schnee (older sister), Winter Schnee (older sister).
-* **Brief Arc Summary (up to Ever After):** Introduced as the youngest Schnee sibling, who quickly tried to usurp control of the company from Weiss.
-Remained in Atlas during its fall, and was last seen trying to survive amidst the chaos.

-## Jacques Schnee (Deceased)
-* **Appearance:** Balding, wears formal attire, often has a grim or arrogant expression.
-* **Weapon:** None (not a fighter).
-* **Semblance:** Unknown / Not revealed.
-* **Abilities:** Ruthless businessman, master manipulator, driven by greed and control.
-* **Personality:** Arrogant, tyrannical, greedy, and abusive.
-Values profit and power above all else, including his own family.
-* **Quirks/Mannerisms:** Tends to posture and emphasize his authority, often dismissive or sneering, uses his wealth and influence as leverage.
-* **Key Relationships:** Weiss Schnee (daughter), Winter Schnee (daughter), Whitley Schnee (son).
-* **Brief Arc Summary (up to Ever After):** Head of the Schnee Dust Company, whose oppressive and unethical practices drove a wedge in his family.
-Consistently tried to control his daughters.
-Was ultimately arrested and later killed by Arthur Watts during the attack on Atlas.

-## Sienna Khan (Deceased)
-* **Appearance:** Tiger Faunus, orange and black striped fur, often wears regal, traditional attire with a prominent headdress.
-* **Weapon:** A whip-like blade (unnamed).
-* **Semblance:** Unknown / Not revealed.
-* **Abilities:** Former High Leader of the White Fang, strong combatant, charismatic and authoritative leader.
-* **Personality:** Fierce, proud, and uncompromising in her pursuit of Faunus equality, but preferred strategic action over Adam's radical violence.
-* **Quirks/Mannerisms:** Carries herself with regal authority, speaks with calm conviction, her tiger tail often sways to reflect her mood.
-* **Key Relationships:** Adam Taurus (former lieutenant).
-* **Brief Arc Summary (up to Ever After):** The High Leader of the White Fang after Ghira Belladonna.
-Was assassinated by Adam Taurus when he betrayed her to take control of the organization, deeming her methods too moderate.

 ## Adam Taurus (Deceased)

 * **Appearance:** Bull Faunus, black hair, often wears a black and red suit with a distinctive mask to hide a brand mark.
 * **Weapon:** Wilt and Blush - a katana and a rifle sheath, capable of absorbing kinetic energy.
 * **Semblance:** Moonslice - allows him to absorb the kinetic energy of attacks into his weapon and then release it in powerful, crimson-colored energy slashes.